Are you, are you

 My 19th great-grandfather, Donnchadh (Duncan) of Lennox, formed strong ties with Robert Stewart, 1st Duke of Albany (and the second son of King Robert II by his first wife Elizabeth Mure of Rowallan), who was to a certain extent the de facto ruler of Scotland at points during the reigns of both his father and elder brother.
 In 1392, Duncan agreed to marry his daughter Isabella to Robert’s son, Muiredach (Murdoch), if Robert could secure him the mormaerdom (earldom).
 These Stewart ties eventually led to Duncan’s downfall.
 Duncan hence became a part of the Albany Stewart nexus when the Earl of Albany acted as regent during King James I’s imprisonment in England.
 Robert, 1st Duke of Albany, refused to ransom King James I and tried to prevent his return.
 After the King’s return, Robert and the Albany Stewarts challenged the Crown’s authority.
 In 1425, Duncan of Lennox, along with son-in-law Murdoch Stewart, and grandsons Walter and Alasdair Stewart, were tried for treason and executed by King James I of Scotland.

-My 16th great-grandfather, Henry Stafford, 2nd Duke of Buckingham, was was an English nobleman who was a key player in Buckingham’s Rebellion, a failed but significant collection of uprisings in England and parts of Wales against Richard III of England that took place in October 1483.
+My 16th great-grandfather, Henry Stafford, 2nd Duke of Buckingham, was an English nobleman who was a key player in Buckingham’s Rebellion, a failed but significant collection of uprisings in England and parts of Wales against Richard III of England that took place in October 1483.
 Upon the death of Edward IV in 1483, Henry Stafford allied himself to the king’s younger brother Richard, Duke of Gloucester, helping him succeed to the throne as Richard III in lieu of Edward’s living sons.
-Becoming disaffected with Richard, Buckingham then joined with Henry Tudor and Tudor’s mother Margaret Beaufort, leading an unsuccessful rebellion in his name.
+At some point, Henry Stafford became disaffected with Richard, rebelling against Richard III.
 Henry Stafford was beheaded for treason on 2 November 1483, in the marketplace of Salisbury.

 My 16th great-grandfather, George Plantagenet, 1st Duke of Clarence, was accused of slandering his brother Edward IV and preparing a rebellion.
 George was attainted in Parliament of high treason and was executed on 18 February 1478 in the Tower of London.
 However, the cause of George’s death is shrouded in mystery.
 Some thought that he was beheaded secretly, while others contended that he was murdered by his brother Richard.
 However, thanks to the exhumation of his body, we can rule out beheading, as George’s head was found intact with his body, confirming that he was not killed in the traditional method of execution of nobility at that time.
 The most widely circulated belief was that George Plantagenet was drowned in a butt of malmsey wine, as it is gruesomely portrayed in Scene IV of Shakespeare’s play, Richard III.
 A butt of wine is a large enough amount to drown a man—105 gallons, and the fumes from an open barrel could cause unconsciousness.
 If George drowning in wine is only a rumor, it might have originated because of George’s reputation as an avid drinker.
 Another possibility is that his corpse night have been transported to the Tewkesbury Abbey in a wine cask for burial.
 Unfortunately, conclusive evidence on George’s manner of death has not yet been discovered.